groupdocs-annotation/GroupDocs.Annotation-Docs/net/advanced-usage/extracting-image-from-image-annotation.md

 toc: True
 ---

-You can extract an image from the [ImageAnnotation](https://reference.groupdocs.com/annotation/net/groupdocs.annotation.models.annotationmodels/imageannotation/) class.
+You can extract an image from the [ImageAnnotation](https://reference.groupdocs.com/annotation/net/groupdocs.annotation.models.annotationmodels/imageannotation/) object.
 To do this, call the [ImageAnnotation.GetImage()](https://reference.groupdocs.com/annotation/net/groupdocs.annotation.models.annotationmodels/imageannotation/methods/getimage) method.

 The following code snippet shows how to extract an image from an image annotation: